abii19/next-15-setup/README.md

 # Next 15 Setup

-This repo is the frontend application for Tribal's Marketplace.
+This repo is the frontend application for Next 15 Setup.

 ## Prerequisites